Wondersoft/olaper/README.md

 # Olaper

+## Overview

-Olaper is the XMLA OLAP interface to your database.
+Olaper is the XMLA OLAP interface to your SQL database.
 It allows to run multi-dimensional (MDX) queries on your database - be it MySQL, Oracle, Vertica or other.
 You then can use specialized OLAP tools, like Saiku[http://www.meteorite.bi/products/saiku] to see your data in different dimensions and perform deep analysis.